AntonioTorres23/OpenGL_Notes/SSAO.md

 }
 ```

-Here we traverse the surrounding SSAO texels between $-2.0$ and $2.0$, sampling the SSAO texture an amount identical to the noise
+Here we traverse the surrounding SSAO texels between $-2.0$ and $2.0$, sampling the SSAO texture an amount identical to the noise texture's dimensions.
+We offset each texture

 ![[Pasted image 20251208130733.png]]